sepinf-inc/IPED/README.md

 ```
 It will generate an snapshot version of IPED in target/release folder.

-Attention, the default master branch is the development one and is unstable.
+<b>Attention:</b> the default master branch is the development one and is unstable.
 If you want to build a stable version, checkout some of the release tags after the clone step.

 On Linux you also must build The Sleuthkit and additional dependencies.
 Please refer to [Linux Section](https://github.com/sepinf-inc/IPED/wiki/Linux)